Next-Gen App & Browser

 In the below set of operating system interview questions, you will learn fundamental aspects of OS components, which are essential for understanding the basics of operating systems and their other elements, such as deadlock, process and process table, and more.

-Deadlock occurs in a system when two or more processes cannot proceed because each is waiting for a resource held by another process, which is also waiting for a resource held by another process in the cycle.
+Deadlock occurs in a system when two or more processes cannot proceed because each is waiting for a resource held by another process, which is also waiting for a resource held by another process in a cycle.
 This situation leads to a deadlock, where no progress can be made by any processes involved.

-For example, consider two trains on a single-track railway line, each waiting for the other to move before they can proceed.
-If neither train moves, they are deadlocked.
-Similarly, in operating systems, deadlock happens when multiple processes hold resources and wait for others to release the necessary resources, creating a circular dependency that halts all progress.
+In operating systems, deadlock happens when multiple processes hold resources and wait for others to release the necessary resources, creating a circular dependency that halts all progress.

 The following are the four conditions:

 In a time-sharing system, the CPU rapidly switches between multiple jobs or processes to give the illusion of simultaneous execution, a method called multitasking.
 This rapid switching allows each user or program to have a share of the CPU's time, making it appear that multiple programs are running simultaneously.
+Understanding time-sharing systems is important if you are preparing for operating system interview questions.

 Throughput is the total number of processes that finish their execution successfully in a given period.
 It evaluates how well the system manages and finishes tasks throughout a period, showing its effectiveness.
+Throughput is a common topic in operating systems as it highlights system effectiveness in process management and is often covered in most operating system interview questions.

 IPC, or Interprocess Communication, involves utilizing shared resources such as memory between processes or threads.
 Through IPC, the operating system facilitates communication among different processes.
 Its primary function is to exchange data between multiple threads within one or more programs or processes under the supervision of the OS.